LANG REALTY’S SHELDON JAFFEE CLOSES $22 MILLION GULFSTREAM OCEANFRONT ESTATE SALE

 A Reputation Beyond South Florida

-While based in Boca Raton, Jaffee covers all of South Florida and his reach extends nationally and internationally, serving clients from California to the Northeast, including New York, Boston, Philadelphia, and New Jersey.
+While based in Boca Raton, Jaffee covers all of South Florida and his reach extends nationally and internationally, as well as clients from California to the Northeast, including New York, Boston, Philadelphia, and New Jersey.
 His passion for delivering results and his ability to provide peace of mind to high-net-worth buyers and sellers set him apart in today’s globalized luxury marketplace.

 For Jaffee, negotiating multimillion-dollar sales is second nature — an instinct honed over decades of representing discerning clientele in South Florida’s most exclusive communities.